THE BROXTON ROCKS

 IF YOU GO

-Safety orange MUST be worn from September through May.
+If you chose to hike the area before June or after August of each year, safety orange MUST be worn from September through May.
 The preserve is hunted by a private hunt club September - May each year.

 The preserve is open for guided tours on Easter Sunday and for select tour and work party dates.